 GT Centers consist of a school-within-a-school model in which gifted students are clustered together.
 Instruction involves acceleration, enrichment, and attention to affective (social-emotional) needs.
 Instruction is based on various formal and informal data to assure that the needs of the students are met.
 Teachers are certified in Gifted and Talented and receive continuous support and training in gifted education.
 If a student is in a GT Center for elementary school, he or she will automatically be accepted for GT Center placement in middle school.

-Elementary - Coronodo, Devinney, Hackberry Hill, Kendrick Lakes, Kyffin, Parmalee, Sheridan Greens, Stevens, Westridge
+Elementary - Coronado, Devinney, Hackberry Hill, Kendrick Lakes, Kyffin, Parmalee, Sheridan Greens, Stevens, Westridge

-Middle - Creighton, Evergreen, Everitt, Ken Caryl, North Arvada, West Jefferson
+Middle Schools - Creighton, Evergreen, Everitt, Ken Caryl, North Arvada, West Jefferson